hanystudy/coder-from-22nd-century/README.md

 Besides WebVR, The incompatibility is mainly from WebRTC, which Safari totally ignore (should be released in 2017).

+## Network

+In development we prefer using WIFI HotSpot directly than communicating through any AP.
+Please make sure your WIFI environment is unlimited otherwise there may be unbearable lag in mobile devices.

 ## Resolution

 It's strictly limited to mobile devices and hardly to be resolved by us.
 But our suggestion is just using lower display resolution in your PC.

-In development we switched to 1024*640 for Mac Pro, you could try higher if you have screen with 1080p or plus.
+In development we switched to 1024*640 for Mac Pro, you could try higher if you have mobile screen with 1080p or plus.

 ## How to use